 What is a lockout?

 A lockout occurs when the Employer denies employees access to the workplace and stops paying them in order to exert pressure on the union and its members to settle on the Employer’s terms.
 Lockouts have been rare in the university sector in Canada but it is a legal option open to our Employer.
+The Employer can lockout its employees 17 days after a no-board report has been issued.

 Employers have two other options once a legal strike/lockout deadline has passed: